 I am aware of reports of several businesses and industry sectors considering making large numbers of staff redundant.
-I appreciate that many businesses have been significantly affected by the Covid-19 outbreak, including those operating in the hospitality, leisure, entertainment, culture, travel, retail and transport sectors.
+I appreciate that many businesses have been significantly affected by the Covid-19 outbreak, including those operating in the hospitality, leisure, entertainment, culture, travel, retail, and transport sectors.
 I sympathise with anyone facing redundancy.
 Redundancy is never an easy process to go through, and it is important that those who have been made redundant are aware of their rights.

 Therefore, although I appreciate the strength of feeling on this issue, I do not support the Bill, as ultimately terms and conditions of employment are a matter for employers and employees.
 Employers have the flexibility to arrange conditions of employment and should behave responsibly.
 It is completely unacceptable for employers to threaten to use fire and rehire as a negotiating tactic to force through changes to employment contracts.
 However, there is already recourse for those who feel they have been treated unfairly.
 If an employee feels they have been dismissed unfairly, they should first check their rights (https://www.gov.uk/redundancy-your-rights) before they consider taking their case to an employment tribunal.
 Nonetheless, I have spoken to Ministerial colleagues to ensure that they are aware of the concerns raised.

 I welcome that the Government asked the Advisory, Conciliation and Arbitration Service (Acas) to conduct an evidence gathering exercise to learn more about the use of fire and rehire practices.
 The report showed that the practice of ‘fire and rehire’ includes instances where it has been threatened but not implemented, as well as companies dismissing and re-engaging employees.
 I understand that this is not a new phenomenon nor is it limited to a particular sector or type of employer.
-Acas acknowledged that while there was no quantitive data, there is a sense that fire and rehire had become more prevalent in the years before as well as during the pandemic.
+Acas acknowledged that while there was no quantitative data, there is a sense that fire and rehire had become more prevalent in the years before as well as during the pandemic.

 More broadly, workers up and down the country have worked flat out during the pandemic, carrying out essential work to keep the UK economy going.
 It is vital that employers take their responsibilities seriously and act appropriately when it comes to discussions about changing employment contracts.
 The Government is engaging closely with businesses to ensure they are aware of what support is available.